| Home

 better from the start if you ask yourself "why" along the

+way, and think of possible answers.
 Here are some good "why" questions to try to answer.
 Take

 a guess if you don't know for sure -- and look/listen for